 After more than a decade without a Calder Cup to their credit, the Indians ended a 15-year wait in 1989-90, capturing the franchise's sixth championship.
 Not to be outdone, the Indians repeated in 1990-91 for the seventh and final Calder Cup to come to Springfield.

-The Indians' name was discontinued before the start of the 1994 season, as the team rebranded as the Falcons.
+The Indians' name was discontinued before the start of the 1994 season, as the team was sold to Worcester.
+Springfield was awarded an expansion franchise that came to be known as the Falcons.
 The club achieved much regular season success, reaching the Calder Cup playoffs five straight times between 1996 and 2000, but failing to capture an elusive eighth Calder Cup championship.

 Upon the Falcons' move to Tucson, Ariz. in 2016, and with the Portland Pirates closing their doors soon after their playoff exit, AHL hockey made its return to Springfield officially in June of 2016.